 OPT019: Primary Care Update - Practical

-This module aims to provide postgraduate optometrists with the practical training to update their clinical skills in line with modern, evidence-based optometry.
+This module aims to provide practitioners with the skills and knowledge to deliver high standard eye care in line with modern, evidence-based optometry.

 |Credits||10 credits - CET points available|